 Access controls and gatekeeping features let you enforce governance processes to control deployment.

-Analytical assets are kept in one central place, on managed, monitored infrastructure — instead of being spread across users' machines.
+Analytical assets are stored centrally on managed and monitored infrastructure instead of being spread across users’ machines.
 Granular access controls keep work secured, with activity logs and reports available to administrators.

 Mitigate compliance and audit risk with complete tracking of user activities, secure data access, and full monitoring of models in production.